clixx-io/clixx.io/examples_iotframework/serial-hbridge/README.md

 If you connect an Electric motor up to a relay or mosfet you quickly realise that you can only control a motor in one direction.

-H-Bridges are electronic circuits that enables a voltage to be applied to DC-Motor in a way that enables it to run in either direction.
-These circuits are often used in robotics, consumer devices, automotive and other applications.
+H-Bridges are electronic circuits that double up the direction control circuitry to allow the DC-Motor to run in either direction.
+The typical use for these are in robotics, consumer devices, automotive (electric-windows) and other applications.

 Originally there were up to four mechanical switches arranged on a board but these days, miniturisation in the electronics has reduced them in size